 The Department’s faculty includes particular research expertise in the regional clustering of scientific knowledge, innovation and entrepreneurship, the commercialization of academic research, and factors that promote technological change and economic growth.
 The Research Triangle region is itself internationally recognized as a premier example of knowledge-based economic development (Related faculty: Feldman; Gitterman).

-The Department’s faculty includes particular research expertise on U.S. social safety-net policies for low-income families and retirees, needs and outcomes for immigrant youth and their families, and innovative policy incentives such as contingent cash transfer incentives in developing countries.
-(Related faculty: Gitterman, Handa, Hemelt, Moulton, Perreira, Scott)
+The Department’s faculty includes particular research expertise on social policy, including U.S. social safety-net policies for low-income families and retirees, needs and outcomes for immigrant youth and their families, issues in inequality, and innovative policy incentives such as contingent cash transfer incentives in developing countries.
+(Related faculty: Gitterman, Handa, Hemelt, Kreitzer, MacKay, Moulton, Perreira, Smith)